 A daily gratitude practice

 Humans are hard-wired to pay attention to threats.
-This has had survival value for much of our existence as a species, and it still does to some extent.
+This has had survival value for much of our existence as a species, and it still has to some extent.
 In ancient times it would not have been to your benefit to admire the graceful feline form of sabretooth tiger which sought you out for its supper.
-Rather, you needed to focus on its bad intentions and turn tail as fast as possible, or hurl a spear between its eyeballs.
-And in modern times, the best attitude to that unexpected email with news of your lost late uncle Eustice who has left you a share of his fortune is to distrust and delete rather than trust and transact.
+Rather, you needed to focus on its bad intentions and turn tail as fast as possible, or hurl a spear into the space between its eyeballs.
+And in modern times, the best attitude to that unexpected email with news of your inheritance from your lost late uncle Eustice is to distrust and delete rather than trust and transact.
 So “negativity” is necessary, but it can lead to chronic stress if it perpetually casts a shadow over the positive side of the coin.

 There is a great deal of evidence that a daily gratitude practice has powerful physical and psychological benefits (Emmons, 2008).
 And, the more we focus on what we are grateful for the more we find things to be grateful for.
 What you focus on expands.

-Julie and I have a simple morning and evening gratitude practice In which we alternately state three things that we are grateful for.
-They can be large things such as the beautiful planet upon which we live, or daily experiences such as having a nice walk with dogs.
+Julie and I have a simple morning and evening gratitude practice in which we alternately state three things that we are grateful for.
+They can be large things such as the beautiful planet on which we live, or everyday experiences such as having a nice walk with dogs.